solidcode79/Unofficial-CS6515-FAQ/README.md

 2. Answer format
 3. Grading inconsistency

 (1) makes the course hard which I believe is a good thing, while (2) and (3) get talked about the most.
 (2) is there to avoid biased grading and so whole team of TAs provide an almost uniform scores.
-(3) is a result of the relativity theory and can be either countered by fighting for the smallest points in regrades.
-(3) is also a good practice for industry to do just what is required, not what looks fancy.
+(3) I found this wasn't really an issue, some people claimed it was due to 'hidden' rubric.

 ## Why does the course have to be this hard?
 Why do job interviews have to be that hard?
 Hard is not the problem.